jnozzi/cocoadev.com/markdown/NSAttributedStringInPractice.md

 ----

-Just to save you the trouble to those of you who were wondering, General/NSAttributedStrings cannot be put into General/NSTextFields.
-The solution to this problem (or what I did), was resize the General/TextView to look like a General/TextField.
+Just to save you the trouble to those of you who were wondering, NSAttributedStrings cannot be put into NSTextFields.
+The solution to this problem (or what I did), was resize the TextView to look like a TextField.

 ----

 Sure it can.
 Try     [myTextField setAttributedStringValue:someAttributedString];.
-This method is documented in General/NSControl, a superclass of General/NSTextField.
+This method is documented in NSControl, a superclass of NSTextField.

 ----
-You're right, you can put an attributed string in General/NSTextField<nowiki/>s.
+You're right, you can put an attributed string in NSTextField<nowiki/>s.
 Problem is, the attributes get lost as soon as the user starts editing and stay lost when they're done.
 I think you can pass the attributed string to the fieldEditor when editing starts and get it out of the fieldEditor when editing is finished to pass that back to the text field...real nice.

 ----
-Well, check out General/NSTextField's     setAllowsEditingTextAttributes:, General/NSControl's formatting methods, or General/NSFormatter's     attributedStringForObjectValue:withDefaultAttributes:.
+Well, check out NSTextField's     setAllowsEditingTextAttributes:, NSControl's formatting methods, or NSFormatter's     attributedStringForObjectValue:withDefaultAttributes:.
 At least *one* of those might be able to help you out.